Domestic Violence Injunctions: Petition, Temporary Injunction, Serving Documents, Hearing

 - order both temporary child support and temporary alimony.

 Whether you are a Petitioner or a Respondent, the outcome of the Petition for a Domestic Violence Injunction will strongly influence the direction of any upcoming divorce or paternity case.
-This is because injunctions can be used by the Petitioner as a negotiating tool.
+This is because they can be used by the Petitioner as a negotiating tool in other parts of your case, such as alimony, child custody time sharing or child support.

-As your family lawyer, at the consultation I will listen to the description of your situation and realistically assess it.
-I will then quote you a clear and fixed attorney retainer fee.
+As your attorney, at the consultation I will listen to the description of your situation and realistically assess it.
+I will then quote you a fixed attorney retainer fee.
 Once you hire AAA Family Law, I will prepare you for the hearing to maximize your chances for a favorable outcome.
 Then I will keep you informed of the progress of your case by returning phone calls and emails within 24 hours.

-We can represent you in cases of domestic violence injunctions through a trial and, if necessary, an appeal to one of the District Courts of Appeal in Florida.
+We can represent you through a trial and, if necessary, an appeal to one of the District Courts of Appeal in Florida.

 Please read the Articles section for more information on Family Law topics.